-- m.
-This school ensures all children have the appropriate medication or food with them during physical activity and that children take them when needed. - n.
-This school ensures all children with medical conditions are actively encouraged to take part in out-of-school clubs and team sports.
+appropriate medication or food with them during physical activity and that children take them when needed.

+common medical conditions are incorporated into PSHE lessons and other parts of the curriculum.

+conditions are actively encouraged to take part in the event of a medical emergency. in out-of-school clubs and team sports.

+n.
+This school ensures all children with medical s.
+Children at this school learn about what to do